toricls/votingapp/README.md

 ### Votingapp

 This is a simple API service built for various tests purposes.
 This was built to test AWS App Runner specifically but it can be used for other purposes.
+This application is a scaled down version of (and it's been inspired by) [Yelb](https://github.com/mreferre/yelb/).

 The application puts and stores "votes" in a Amazon DynamoDB table.
 You can vote by just CURLing (or similar) to 4 APIs:
 ```